When is the Wimbledon men’s final?

 The 36-year-old Serbian will play in his ninth Wimbledon final while Alcaraz is through to his first.

-The 20-year-old Spaniard has claimed impressive wins against Matteo Berrettini, Holger Rune and thrashed Daniil Medvedved in straight sets in the semi-finals.
+The 20-year-old Spaniard has claimed impressive wins against Matteo Berrettini, Holger Rune and thrashed Daniil Medvedev in straight sets in the semi-finals.

 The Wimbledon final will also decide the World No 1 ranking, and will see Alcaraz compete for a second grand slam title while Djokovic bids for a 24th.